InfoFlow KV: Information-Flow-Aware KV Recomputation for Long Context: Efficiency Analysis

 \section{Efficiency Analysis}

 \paragraph{Latency with Prepared Context} We first consider the inference setting in which the context KV cache is already prepared.
 This corresponds to scenarios where long contexts are prefetched offline or reused across multiple queries, so that inference primarily consists of selective KV recomputation and autoregressive decoding.
 Under this setting, latency is dominated by recomputation rather than full-context prefilling, allowing us to directly examine the speed--accuracy trade-off induced by different recomputation strategies.
 As shown in Fig.~\ref{fig:llama_qwen_speed_accuracy_4panel}, we observe a clear Pareto frontier between TTFT and downstream performance.
 Within curves, our method consistently achieves higher accuracy at comparable latency, or equivalently lower latency at similar performance levels, indicating that recomputation budget is allocated to tokens that most effectively support downstream generation.
+A detailed runtime breakdown is provided in Appendix~\ref{Appendix: Latency Breakdown}.

 \paragraph{Latency with On-the-Fly Context Prefilling} We next consider a more general setting in which no context cache is available at inference time, and the TTFT includes chunk-wise prefilling followed by selective KV recomputation and decoding.
 In this regime, the cost of attention computation during prefilling becomes a dominant factor.
 Empirically, attention execution on a single device falls short of ideal quadratic scaling in practice, limiting the efficiency gains from chunk-wise prefilling.
 As a result, the prefilling overhead cannot be effectively amortized without parallelization.